What is a likelihood of confusion rejection?

 A rejection on the grounds of likelihood of confusion is basically a refusal to register your mark because the trademark examining attorney believes your mark is too close to a mark registered by someone else.
 Prevailing over a likelihood of confusion rejection in a trademark application can be challenging.
 A coexistence agreement can be a powerful way to overcome such a refusal.

-To convince the trademark examiner that your trademark is not confusingly similar to the cited mark(s), you have at least two options:
+To convince the USPTO examining attorney that your trademark is not confusingly similar to a cited trademark registration, you have at least two options:

-- Get the owner of the cited mark to sign a consent agreement (aka coexistence agreement).
+- Get the owner of the cited registration to sign a consent agreement (aka coexistence agreement).

 What is a coexistence agreement (consent agreement)?

-If your trademark application has been rejected by the USPTO trademark examining attorney on the grounds of likelihood of confusion with one or more registered marks, you may want to explore a coexistence agreement (aka consent agreement) with the owner of the cited registration.
-Before contacting the registrant, you should confirm that you have priority over the cited mark (i.e., earlier use) and that the cited registration is less than 5 years old.
+If your trademark application has been rejected by the USPTO trademark examining attorney on the grounds of likelihood of confusion with a registered mark, you may want to explore a coexistence agreement (aka consent agreement) with the owner of the cited registration.
+Before contacting the registration owner, you should confirm that you have priority over the cited registration (i.e., earlier use) and that the cited registration is less than 5 years old.

 In most cases, a sufficiently drafted consent agreement should prevail over a Section 2(d) refusal because the TMEP and case law say so.
 “Who better to gauge confusion in the marketplace than the market players themselves?” so the reasoning goes.